Sourcing & Manufacturing

 Cotton Traceability Technology

-Learn how to evaluate technological solutions that are beneficial to manufacturing with and sourcing cotton.
+Learn how to evaluate technological solutions that are beneficial to the manufacturing and sourcing of cotton.

 The plain weave is the oldest, simplest, and most often used woven structure.
 Learn more about plain weaves and plain weave variations.